Can your dog eat popcorn? They can, in that it’s not toxic—but with a big caveat.

 A one-cup serving of plain, air-popped popcorn has 31 calories, less than a milligram of sodium, 6 grams of carbohydrates, 1 gram of protein, 26 grams of potassium, and 29 grams of phosphorus.

 Popcorn is a low-calorie snack that is a decent source of key vitamins and minerals, and a good source of fiber, magnesium, phosphorus, zinc, and other minerals.
 In other words, nutritionally speaking, it’s… fine.
 There are a lots of other treats that pack way more of a nutritional punch, so popcorn isn’t something to feed for a health boost.

 The individual pieces do make popcorn a good training tool, especially if you’re trying to control your dog’s calorie intake.
 Each individual piece has less than 1 calorie.
 So, some dog owners may wish to give these puffed perks to their dog occasionally.

 Too much salt can cause extreme thirst and frequent urination and even result in kidney failure, heart failure, and other serious, potentially fatal health problems.
-While a few pieces of buttered popcorn dropped on the floor isn’t going to lead to kidney failure, it’s best to avoid high-sodium items.
+While a few pieces of buttered popcorn dropped on the floor aren’t going to lead to kidney failure, it’s best to avoid giving your dog too many high-sodium items.
 So, you should always avoid popcorn with added salt, butter, oil, other seasonings, and preservatives—and, let’s face it, that’s most kinds of popcorn.
 Unpopped kernels can also be a choking hazard and harm teeth.

-Conclusion: If your dog loves this treat, it’s fine to share the occasional few piece of plain, air-pooped popcorn.
-Feed a few pieces to small dogs and a small handful to bigger dogs occasionally.
+Conclusion: If your dog loves this treat, it’s fine to share the occasional few piece of plain, air-popped popcorn.
+Feed a few pieces to small dogs and a small handful to bigger dogs, occasionally.
 But don’t make it a go-to snack, and definitely don’t share any “enhanced” popcorn at all.